appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/best-practices.md

 - For other types of secrets that need to be kept out of version control, store them in a secure location such as repository environment variables.
 For example, you can store your CI/CD bearer token in an environment variable.

-- Ensure that these secrets are retrieved from a secure location at runtime so they are not present in your code.